unahouExosite/docs/murano/get-started/products/pythonsim/README.md

 Checking back with the Terminal window, the script should show that it activated and stored the CIK.

-Also, if you click on the Device's Resources tab, you should active data there.
+Also, if you click on the Device's Resources tab, you should see active data there.

 OPEN THE DEVICE DASHBOARD